 The LLM program does not guarantee your eligibility for any bar exams.

 Students wishing to seek admission to practice law in Ohio are required to successfully complete 30 credit hours.
 Twenty credit hours must be taken from the following list of courses identified by the Ohio Supreme Court: Legal Research/Writing; Business Associations; Conflict of Laws; Constitutional Law; Contracts; Criminal Law/Criminal Procedure; Wills, Trusts and Estates; Evidence; Family Law; Civil Procedure; Federal Income Taxes; Professional Responsibility/Legal Ethics; Property (Real & Personal); Torts; Uniform Commercial Code (Articles II, III, & IX).
 Please contact the Ohio Supreme Court for additional information and to determine whether your previous education in combination with the LL.M. program will be sufficient to apply to take the bar exam.

-Completion of the LLM program does NOT guarantee your eligibility to practice law in the U.S.
+Completion of the LLM program does NOT guarantee your eligibility to practice law in the U.S., or specifically in Ohio.